Call of the Wild

 What the Wild Calls…

-It is a terrain of uncertainty; a fertile ground for possibility.
+It’s a terrain of uncertainty; a fertile ground for possibility.
 The intrepid explorer, willing to strike out into wilderness, sharpens those possibilities into focused purpose.
 Whether it’s charting a path on a mountain or finding a trail of inner resolve; the wild is a place beyond our knowing of what is.

 As boys, we are raised and held in the comfort of our motherly garden.
-In this place we are cared for, nurtured, given our sustenance– one meal– one day at a time.
+In this place we are cared for, nurtured, given our sustenance – one meal – one day at a time.

 And then we begin to grow up.
 We start to feel curious about our own capabilities, for not only providing this sustenance for ourselves, but to provide for others as well.